Moamen31/FlexStart-Website/README.md

 # FlexStart-Website
-FlexStart-Website made with HTML and CSS.
-Responsive with all screens.
+FlexStart-Website made with HTML, Css and Js. responsive with all screens using media query.